Create a delicious dinner that is good or you, too!

 Anyone eating a low-carb, high-protein diet knows that dinner can get pretty boring after a while.
 It can be challenging to find casseroles and one-pot dinners that don’t involve starches.
 Plus, you can only eat chicken, steak, and pork chops so many times before they begin to get really old.
-This week, spice things up by creating your own mix and match dinner recipes!
-By adding a little excitement back into your meal plan, you’ll increase your chances of long-term adherence and therefore, success!
+This week, spice things up by creating your own mix and match low carb, high protein meals!
+By adding a little excitement back into your eating plan, you’ll increase your chances of long-term adherence and therefore, success!

-All you need to do is combine one entree and one side dish each day.
+All you need to do to create a low carb, high protein meal is combine one entree and one side dish each day.
 Paired together, they create the perfect combination to help you reach your weight loss or muscle-building goals!
 We’ve included carb and protein counts for each recipe, so it will be easy to meet your macronutrient goals too.
 If you’re wondering what your target intake should be, learn more about how to calculate macros for weight loss.

 Macronutrients are the “puzzle” pieces that make up the food you eat.
 These are protein, carbohydrates, and fat, each of which comes along with a specific number of calories per gram.
 It’s just as important to figure out the right balance of macronutrients for your goals, as it is to consume the right amount of calories.
 This is widely due to the fact that each macronutrient plays a specific role in your body!
 Note: Figuring out the right number of daily macronutrients will then give you how many calories you should be eating; there’s no need to calculate both!

 As far as “roles” go, protein helps to increase fat burn and repair/build muscle, while carbohydrates provide energy.
 Fat is important for brain, skin, nail, and hair health.
 In the absence of carbohydrates, fat will also act as the primary source of energy.